 While working from home has its perks, it can also be distracting.
-It’s easy to get sidetracked by things like laundry, dishes, or other household members when you’re trying to focus on work.
+It’s easy to get sidetracked by things like laundry, dishes, or other household members when trying to focus on work.

 It can be difficult to find a place to work at home that is both comfortable and inspiring.
 And if you do have a dedicated office space, it can be hard to keep it feeling fresh.

 Coworking spaces are designed to be places of inspiration and creativity, with different areas to suit different working styles.
-For example, some people might prefer to work at a standing desk, while others might want to take advantage of the lounge area or outdoor terrace.
+For example, some people prefer to work at a standing desk, while others want to take advantage of the lounge area or outdoor terrace.